hackerschoice/segfault/README.md

 Take a look at ```provision/env.example``` for a sample ```.env``` file.

----
-* JOIN US ON TELEGRAM.
-LET US KNOW WHAT YOU WANT AND NEED *
----

 # Provisioning Deployment

 Provisioning turns a bare minimum Linux into a Segfault Server Centre.
 The provisioning script installs docker, creates a dedicated user and sets up the  ```.env``` file.
 We use this script to 'ready' a freshly created AWS instance like so: